We got an email from an Orthodox Christian that said:

 As for the church of Antioch, it is true that the Gentile community of Antioch is older that the Gentile community of Rome.
 However, the church of Rome itself (which started out as a Jewish church) was established by Jewish pilgrims who converted to Christianity on the day of Pentecost (see Acts 2:9-10), and had Jewish ministers belonging to it that were converted long before St. Paul (see Romans 16:7).
 What's more, St. Peter's first sojourn in Rome took place between A.D.
 42 (when he flees Judea --Acts 12:17) and A.D.
 49, when Emperor Claudius expelled all the Jews from Rome because of a riot over someone who the Roman historian Suetonius calls "Chrestus" --a clear mis-hearing of "Christus" ("Christ").
 This is why Peter is back in Jerusalem in Acts 15 for the Council of Jerusalem, which took place in A.D.
 49. It was only AFTER the council of Jerusalem (see Gal 2) that Peter settled in Antioch and became the first Bishop of Antioch (he was not some kind of "auxillary" bishop, as you state above).
 But, once Jews were permitted to return to Rome, Peter returned there, and this is where he and St. Paul confronted the arch-heretic Simon Magus, and where they together built up the Roman church as the synthesis of the Jewish Church and the Gentile Church, and where they ended their lives as martyrs.
 But, Peter himself was the primary authority there --that is, Rome's actual bishop.
 So, his bishopric in Rome was longer than (and before) his bishopric in Antioch.
 All the fathers (e.g. Hippolytus, Eusebius, Jerome, etc.) say this.
 And, as Damasus says above, this is where the three original (Apostolic) patriarchates came from.
 In about A.D.
 60, Peter left Antioch and returned to Rome.
 In doing this, he left his disciple St. Evodius in charge of Antioch.
 St. Evodius was succeeded by St. Ignatius of Antioch.
 Then, while at Rome, Peter sent his chief disciple St. Mark to Alexandria, to be the first bishop (and his own "legate") there.
 And, in doing this, Peter, in essence, "triangulated" the known world.
 His own see of Rome held the primacy and was the final court of appeal, while administering Europe (and N. Africa) directly.
 Alexandria would hold the second place and be primate in the East, while administering Eastern Africa, Ethiopia, Arabia, and part of Palestine directly.
 And Antioch would hold the third place after Alexandria, and would directly administer Asia and the Orient.
 But, the entire relationship depended on how efficiently a message could be sent from Rome to the East.
 For, as a glance at a Roman map will show you, the quickest way to dispatch a message to the East was to send it by ship from Rome to Alexandria, and then from Alexandria, up the coast of Palestine to Antioch.
 This was the original arrangement, and how the very early Church operated.
 The Byzantines disturbed this original order by trying to equate Church authority with the authority of the imperial government.

 Here, one must also appreciate the fact that Byzantine Christianity is not the be-all-end-all of Eastern Christianity.
 In the Eastern Orthodox Chuch, you have no representation of the Coptic tradition, or the Syrian tradition, or the Maronite (Lebanese) tradition, or the Ethiopian tradition, or the Malankar (Indian) tradition, or the Armenian tradition, or the Chaldean (Persian) tradition.
 The Catholic Church, however, includes all of these traditions, as well as the Byzantine and the Antiochian traditons, along with those of the West (Roman and Gallican).
-What's more, your present Orthodox theology does not even represent the totality of Greek Christianity, but subordinates the Alexandrian Greek tradition to the Antiochian and the Cappadocian Greek traditions.
+Present Orthodox theology does not even represent the totality of Greek Christianity, but subordinates the Alexandrian Greek tradition to the Antiochian and the Cappadocian Greek traditions.
 If you accepted your Alexandria heritage, you would not have a problem with the theology of Filioque (properly understood).
 So, in short, you Eastern Orthodox do not speak for the ENTIRE East, but merely for the Byzantine-Antiochian tradition --that is, part of the East.
 And, the part of the East that you speak for is not as old as the Apostolic heritage of Rome.

->And since the Armenians also broke communion with the church (by that I mean the larger anicient
+And since the Armenians also broke communion with the church (by that I mean the larger anicient

 church) prior to Rome's separation from it, wouldn't they also be older?